 You won’t have access to a calculator in the BMAT.
 This means that your mental maths will play a crucial role in your success.
 The stronger it is, the less working out you’ll have to do on paper and the quicker you’ll be able to answer.
 If there are big differences between the answer options, use estimation to make it easier.

-You won’t get any extra paper to do your working out, it's all done on the question sheet.
-For this reason, make your working concise.
+You won’t get any extra paper for this – it's all done on the question sheet – so make your working out concise.

-From the start, practice with only one piece of paper and use shorthand to avoid writing full words.
-For example, instead of writing “red apples”, write “RA”.
+From the start, practise with only one piece of paper and use shorthand to avoid writing full words.
+For example, instead of writing 'red apples', write 'RA'.